Cozify your home and GET 10% OFF any install with insulation using code WINTER10. Get a Quote.

 The Loft Boys get a lot of calls from folks who decided to have a bash at boarding their own loft.
 To then only realise that the job in hand is far more taxing than they first thought!

-Lugging big hefty loft boards from the front garden up the stairs, and then into the loft is a large job in itself.
+Lugging big hefty loft floor boards from the front garden up the stairs, and then into the loft is a large job in itself.
 Never mind then having to contend with manoeuvring the gear about up there whilst walking on floor joists.
 All whilst trying not to put your foot through the ceiling in the process (it happens a lot)!
 This makes the task a little more daunting than first imagined.
 Throw in the deep insulation found in many a house these days – that sits a lot higher than the top of the joists – and it certainly gets many head-scratching sessions going.
 Therefore many people admit defeat at this stage.

 That being said, it is possible for DIYers to take on aspects of this type of work.
 But it’s definitely not for the faint-hearted as you’ll see.